 Perform the Candle Test

 An easy and affordable way to check for leaks is to perform a candle test at night.
 Close all the windows, doors, and the fireplace flute to seal off areas where air may be entering the building.
 It’s also important to turn off the central air conditioner during the test.
 Once that is done, light a candle and walk around each room of the home to determine where leaks may be present, which will cause the flame of the candle to flicker.
-Check near windows or doors were leaks, as these are places most likely to have air leaks.
+Check near windows or doors where leaks, as these, are places most likely to have air leaks.

 Use an Air Leak Detector

 An air leak detector is a useful device that is easy to use when searching for leaks.
 Point it in areas where you may suspect leaks to be present and, if a leak is discovered, the detector will begin to light up.
 It’ll light up blue if cold air is coming through or red if warm air is leaking into the home.

 Our technicians are qualified to provide you with tailored solutions for air leaks.
 Contact us at Summit Heating & A/C today for more information on the different types of HVAC systems that we have available for our customers.
 We also offer the people of Denver, CO, a variety of other helpful heating and air conditioning services.